Things to Know About Home Inspections

 Lost in the home transaction between the buyer and seller is the all-important home inspection.
 Between qualifying for a loan, negotiating a purchase price, and selling a previous residence, the home inspection might appear at the bottom of the “to-do” list.
 However, a home inspection can save the potential buyer from making a poor purchasing decision.

-A home inspection that comes back with several repairs can potentially squash a sale, or at least rescind an offer by the buyer.
+A home inspection that comes back with several repairs can potentially squash a sale or at least rescind an offer by the buyer.
 This article will cover what a home inspection entails, what the buyer can expect from the inspection report, what it costs, and under which situations you potentially might decline one.

 The Purpose of a Home Inspection